 - 1 Determine in which mode of operation the failure is occurring. - 2.
-Look at the Load Algorithm Chart to determine what normal operation is. - 3.
+Check the Load Algorithm Chart to determine normal operation. - 3.
 Determine which part is not functioning correctly. - 4.
 Look up failing part in the table of contents. - 5.
 Go to the appropriate page and find the troubleshooting section for that part. - 6.
 Follow troubleshooting instructions.